itzmeanjan/ml-dsa/README.md

 # ML-DSA (formerly known as Dilithium)

 NIST FIPS 204 (ML-DSA) standard compliant, C++20, fully `constexpr`, header-only library implementation.
 FIPS 204 compliance is assured by testing this implementation against NIST ACVP Known Answer Tests and tons of property based tests.
 We also fuzz the library and its internal components with LLVM libFuzzer to get an extra level of assurance.
+Fuzzing is still work in progress.

 > [!NOTE]
 > `constexpr`?
 Yes, you can compile-time execute keygen, sign and verify.